Cleveland skyline

 FMR is HUD's 40th-percentile rent estimate by bedroom count — refreshed every fiscal year, sourced from Census surveys (not commercial listing data), and used as the cap for Section 8 voucher payments.
 Three things investors should know:

 1. 01Defensible benchmark.
-Federal source, no commercial license required to publish or compare against.
+Government source, no commercial license required to publish or compare against.

 2. 02Section 8 ceiling.
 A property at or below FMR is voucher-eligible — government-paid rent at the FMR cap.